metaparticle-io/package/tutorials/dotnet/sharding-tutorial.md

-## Metaparticle/Sharding for Dotnet Tutorial
+## Metaparticle/Sharding for .NET Core Tutorial

 _Note, this is an advanced tutorial, please start with the [initial tutorial](tutorial.md)_